Frequently Asked Questions

 Please also read the FAQ: Does the MedEntry program really work?

-- UCAT Consortium and Pearson VUE, which administer UCAT and therefore have a vested interest in ensuring that students don't prepare, for several reasons (for example, their job becomes harder if students prepare; possibility of legal challenges; all psychological experiments/tests involve deception).
+- The UCAT Consortium and Pearson VUE, which administer UCAT and therefore have a vested interest in ensuring that students don't prepare, for several reasons (for example, their job becomes harder if students prepare; possibility of legal challenges).

-- Universities, which also have a vested interest in claiming that UCAT and interview preparation may not help (which is hypocritical, since universities coach students for aptitude tests and interviews at assessment centres for jobs).
+- Universities, which also have a vested interest in claiming that UCAT and interview preparation may not help (which could be considered hypocritical, since universities coach students for aptitude tests and interviews at assessment centres for jobs).

 - Individuals who may have done well in UCAT without preparation.
-What they don't realise is that if they had done good quality preparation, they would have obtained an even higher score (even in 99th percentile, there is high end, and low end of 99th percentile), which could have enabled them to gain a scholarship to study medicine.
+Some of these students may have obtained an even higher score with good quality preparation (even in 99th percentile, there is high end, and low end of 99th percentile), which could have enabled them to gain a scholarship to study medicine, or placed them higher in terms of ranking meaning a lower ATAR or interview score was required to enter medicine.

-- The 'research' published showing UCAT Preparation may not help is done by those who are funded by test producers and they don't declare this conflict of interest.
+- Much of the 'research' published showing UCAT Preparation may not help is done by those who are funded by test producers and they don't declare this conflict of interest.

 Yes!
 Research and other evidence overwhelmingly backs our claim that MedEntry UCAT preparation helps: